skylar2k/documentation/docs/Windows/Packaging/Configuring Virtual Machines.md

 	Checkpoint-VM -Name "pkg-win11-01" FreshInstallWithUpdates
 	```
 ### Autopilot VM
 Gather the HWID and other information needed during OOBE and register them in your Autopilot devices.
-Getting the required information can be done by pressing Ctrl+Shift+D during OOBE, this opens the diagnostic menu where you can export autopilot logs congaing the one CSV file you need.
+Getting the required information can be done by pressing ++ctrl+shift+d++ during OOBE, this opens the diagnostic menu where you can export autopilot logs congaing the one CSV file you need.